 You will leave the SCDMV with a temporary license plate.
 This will be your plate until your permanent moped plate arrives in the mail.
 You must replace your temporary plate with your permanent plate as soon as it arrives.
 When driving the moped, it must have its plate and registration card on it at all times.

-Mopeds that are purchased on and after November 19, 2018 must also pay the infrastructure maintenance fee (IMF) if it's not collected when purchasing the moped.
+Drivers who own or register mopeds must also pay the infrastructure maintenance fee (IMF) if it's not collected when purchasing the moped.
 The IMF owed is equal to 5% of the purchase price, but it will be no more than $500.
+Registration for mopeds lasts two years.

 Title my Moped

-South Carolina law does not require mopeds to be title, but titling your moped adds an additional layer of protection for yourself as the owner.
-In addition to having the model name, serial or other identifying number, date of sale, total cub centimeters or wattage for engine, and new or used condition, you must also bring all of the following to an SCDMV branch:
+South Carolina law does not require mopeds to be titled, but titling your moped adds an additional layer of protection for yourself as the owner.
+In addition to having the model name, serial or other identifying number, date of sale, total cubic centimeters or wattage for engine, and new or used condition, you must also bring all of the following to a SCDMV branch: